A first look at the newest, most luxurious river cruise ship to sail from Paris.

 Once you set foot on the Joie de Vivre, it’s clear you are in France.
 With its sumptuous Pierre Frey Braquenié silk wall coverings and caricatures by the Belle Epoque artist George Goursat (Sem), the ship evokes early-to-mid 20th century Paris — but there are plenty of contemporary touches, too.
 In the elegant main restaurant, Le Pigalle, which has walnut-paneled walls, soft pink banquettes, and velvet-covered ceilings, passengers can dine on French classics such as coq au vin or beef bourginon — but also healthy breakfast smoothies and on-trend dishes like a creamy burrata toast.

 The itinerary itself is also a standout.
 The ship will be making regular 8-day sailings to Normandy from Paris, so guests can easily tack on a couple of days pre-or-post cruise in the City of Light.
-(Also of note: the ship is built to be 410 feet wide, so it can sail right into the heart of the city.)
+(Also of note: the ship is built to be 410 feet long, and it can sail right into the heart of the city.)
 Once you leave Paris, the itinerary reads like a greatest hits tour of some of France’s most famous destinations, including Honfleur, Rouen, and Giverny, where Monet had his home and gardens.